-Thomas Victor Bulpin (1918-1999) was not a professional hunter but a South African writer about notable African big game hunters, South African travel and history.
+Thomas Victor Bulpin (1918-1999) was a South African writer of books about notable African big game hunters, South African travel and history.

 Southern Africa: Land of Beauty and Splendor by T V Bulpin (1977)